farminos/open-escpos-print-service/README.md

  * pair your Bluetooth printers with your phone;
  * open the app;
  * the Bluetooth printers should be there, configure the paper size;
- * for TCP printers, just add an adress and a port separated by a ":" and configure the paper size;
+ * for TCP printers, just add an address and a port separated by a ":" and configure the paper size;
  * you should now be able to print from any Android app (Chromium, image gallery, etc...).

 ## Using through an intent